Citrix ADC MPX 14000

 - Power switch, which turns power to the appliance on or off.
-Press the switch for lessthan two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

 - Two power supplies, each rated at 1000 watts, 100–240 volts.
 Each power supply has an LED that indicates the status of the power supply, as described in Common hardware components.

-- Disable alarm button, which is functional only when the appliance has two power supplies.
+Disable alarm button, which is functional only when the appliance has two power supplies.
 Press this button to stop the power alarm from sounding when: